Physical Therapists and Fantasy Sports

 Of course the reigning queen of fantasy sports physical therapists is Stephania Bell, whose platform on ESPN is just awesome.
 She offers her PT injury analysis skills to the world of sports, from the world leader in sports.

-It’s impressive to witness physical therapists actively engaging and contributing to our nation’s sporting health on the national scene.
 While their crucial role in rehabilitating thousands of amateur and youth sporting injuries often goes unnoticed, it’s just as noteworthy as handling high-profile cases like A-Rod’s quad strain.
 Moreover, obtaining a sport specific training certification could further enhance their ability to address the unique needs of athletes at all levels.

 I’m motivated to quote the APTA poster hanging in my office,